tristantao/kaggle_survivor/writeup.md

-##Machine Learning / Data Mining / Data Analytics for Beginners: A Walkthrough Example
+##Data Analytics for Beginners: A Walkthrough Example

-You are reading this because of a simple reason: you are curious about machine learning and maybe more generally data analytics/science.
-You could be a young professional looking for transferable skills or a business manager who whats to glean insights from his/her data.
-You could be a healthcare professional who sees a P-value statistic almost every day and still only knows that you are to accept that number when its less than 5%.
-The truth is that we are coming upon a third revolution, the information revolution.
-And unique from the plow, or the assembly line, the key to this revolution is the knowledge of how to analyze data.
+Have you ever had data and wanted to derive meaningful insights from it?
+Have you wanted to answer a question from raw data or discover a new trend?
+In todays day and age, data analytics has become a business problem.
+Decisions are now based upon metrics instead of intuition.
+Whether you are A/B testing, segmenting customers, or predicting stock prices you are using analytics to do so.
+We believe that following the agricultural and industrial revolutions is the information revolution, and unique from the plow or the assembly line, the key to this revolution is the knowledge of how to analyze data.

 Marketers A/B test, consultants segment customers, financiers predict stock price, engineers.
 The ability to answer a question from raw data or discover a new trend will never go out of demand and is only increasing in demand as data becomes more easily stored, access, and shared.

-This walkthrough is meant for **ANYONE** interested in learning more about data analytics and is made so that you can still follow along even with no prior experience in **R**.
+This post is meant for **ANYONE** interested in learning more about data analytics and is made so that you can still follow along even with no prior experience in **R**.
 Some background in Statistics would be helpful (making the fancy words seem less fancy) but neither is it necessary.
-The purpose of this walkthrough is to simply give you a taste of what machine learning is really like, by feeding it to you with a silver spoon.
-After all, the best way to understand what Machine Learning really is is to complete a simple machine learning project right?
-The "data project" you will complete is given from Kaggle, a data science competition company, and if you follow carefully you can place yourself at the top 12% of all competitors
+The purpose of this post is to simply give you a taste of what data analytics is really like, by walking you through step by step in an example.
+The "data project" you will complete is given from Kaggle, a data science competition website, and if you follow carefully you can also place yourself at the top 15% of all competitors

 ### Internal Comments on BlogPost

 THOUGHTS:

-1. Do we want to change the vector names so they are more clear?
-AKA train_data instead of trainData?
-  * I was taught trainData format first vs train_data.
-I've always thought it was the more intuitiev? idk
 2. We should just give them a cleaned version of the testData so they don't have to see all that code again.
   * Will this confuse them?
 What if they want to add variables? maybe this is where the automated function comes in?
 I dont think we can blindly give people the cleaned data, because they won't understand that same proces applied to train and test.
 3. We should remove explanatory variables that we don't use.